-One of the most significant advantages of Nature’s Logic is that they very clearly display a vast range of nutritional and Ingredient information on their website which is far more than their competitors.
-The information provided includes accurate levels of a vast variety of micronutrients, vitamins, and minerals.
+One of the most significant advantages of Nature’s Logic is that they very clearly display a vast range of nutritional and Ingredient information on their website, which is far more than their competitors.
+The information provided includes accurate levels of a wide variety of micronutrients, vitamins, and minerals.

 Unfortunately, the formula does use a single grain as its source of carbohydrates.
 Millet isn’t considered a high-quality source of carbohydrates, but for those dogs who do not have difficulty digesting Millet or experience with other vegetable ingredients like Peas or Potatoes, it may be acceptable.

 Holistic Select used to be part of the Eagle Pack brand, but it is now it’s a stand-alone brand.
 The WellPet group of pet food brands owns Holistic Select, and they also own other well-known brands such as Wellness and Old Mother Hubbard.